IWM Duxford Airshows 2026: Europe’s Premier Aviation Heritage Events

 A Historic Airfield

-Duxford’s significance extends far beyond its current museum role.
+That’s what makes Duxford endearing to us aviation enthusiasts — the significance extends far beyond its current museum role.
 During the Battle of Britain, Spitfires and Hurricanes flew from these runways to defend London.
 American fighter groups operated from Duxford during the strategic bombing campaign over Germany.
 The hangars, control tower, and dispersal areas witnessed history that shaped the modern world.

 This heritage infuses every Duxford airshow with meaning.
 When Spitfires take off from the same grass they used in 1940, the connection to history becomes visceral rather than abstract.